alexch/ruby_notes/ruby-basics/rspec.md

     @@@ruby
     describe Cookie do
-      it "has the right amount of chips" do f = Cookie.new
+      it "tastes yummy" do
+        cookie = Cookie.new
-        f.chips.should == 72
+        cookie.chips.should == 72
       end
     end